 Can peanut allergy be prevented?

-In 2017, the National Institute for Allergy and Infectious Disease (NIAID) issued new updated guidelines in order to define high, moderate and low-risk infants for developing peanut allergy.
-The guidelines also address how to proceed with introduction based on risk in order to prevent the development of peanut allergy.
+An allergist can set your child on the right track to handle peanut allergies.
+In 2017, the National Institute for Allergy and Infectious Disease (NIAID) issued updated guidelines for the prevention of peanut allergy, creating separate guidelines for infants at high, moderate and low risk for developing peanut allergy.
+The guidelines also address how to proceed with introduction of peanut-containing foods based on risk in order to prevent the development of peanut allergy.

 The updated guidelines are a breakthrough for the prevention of peanut allergy.
 Peanut allergy has become much more prevalent in recent years, and there is now a roadmap to prevent many new cases.